Prof. Patricia M. Thornton

 My current research examines the efforts of the Chinese state to govern through the realm of culture, and to manage consumption over time.
-I was awareded a 2011-12 British Academy Mid-Career Fellowship to begin work on two manuscripts: one, a monograph on the enduring impact of the Chinese Cultural Revolution, the political transformation of the Chinese Communist Party, and the rise of the New Left; and a second monograph on state policies of cultural transformation from the late Mao era to the present.
+I was awarded a 2011-12 British Academy Mid-Career Fellowship to begin work on two manuscripts: one, a monograph on the enduring impact of the Chinese Cultural Revolution, the political transformation of the Chinese Communist Party, and the rise of the New Left; and a second monograph on state policies of cultural transformation from the late Mao era to the present.
 The former, currently entitled Seeing Red: The People’s Cultural Revolution and China’s Crisis of Representation, is in the final stages of preparation for submission in 2016.
-Along with Chris Berry (King's College) and Sun Peidong (Fudan University), I have co-edited a special issue of The China Quarterly (forthcoming in 2016) on the living legacies of the Cultural Revolution, which will also be appearing as a volume published by SOAS Press.
-In addition, Vivienne Shue and I have completed work on a co-edited volume, building upon a 2012 conference held at the University of Oxford, with the working title, To Govern China:Evolving Practices of Power, currently under submission.
+Along with Chris Berry (King's College) and Sun Peidong (Fudan University), I have co-edited a special issue of The China Quarterly (forthcoming in 2016) on memories and legacies of the Cultural Revolution, which will also be appearing as an edited volume published by Cambridge University Press.
+In addition, Vivienne Shue and I have a forthcoming edited volume, To Govern China:Evolving Practices of Power, forthcoming from Cambridge University Press in 2017.

 I have recently published articles on grassroots Party-building in the non-publicly owned sector of the economy and among NGOs, contemporary urban geographies of power and consumption in Beijing, and the shifting practices of "making public opinion" (造舆论) under reform (see Selected Publications for detailed abstracts and links).
 In 2010, I was awarded a British Academy Small Research Grant for “Knots of Ungovernability: Mapping Popular Protest in China Across Space and Time,” for which I developed a set of animated time-series maps using GIS [Geographic Information Systems] software to record patterns of clustering and diffusion for incidents of collective unrest.
 I continue to research urban geographies and practices of power in China, the problem of representation in authoritarian regimes, and the challenge posed by exceptionalism to comparative politics and comparative research.